-A Public Interest Disclosure (PID) is a report about a suspected wrongdoing in the public sector.
+A Public Interest Disclosure (PID) is a disclosure about a suspected wrongdoing in the public sector.
 Council is committed to protecting those who report wrongdoing.

-Once considered, a PID it will attract the protections under the Public Interest Disclosures Act 2010.
+Once considered, a PID it will attract the protections under the Public Interest Disclosure Act 2010.

 To identify whether Council is the proper authority to make your report to, you need to consider who and what the report is about.
 Council would be authorised to receive a PID where:

 - the disclosure is about the conduct of Council or its employees

 - Council is responsible for investigating particular issues.
 For example, the Crime and Misconduct Commission can receive PIDs about official misconduct.

 Members of the public can make a PID regarding any of the following:

 - a substantial and specific danger to public health and safety, or to a person with a disability

 - a breach of environmental law.
 The breach needs to be substantial and a specific danger to the environment

 A reprisal occurs if a person causes or attempts to cause damage or harm to you, because they believe you: